artmis22-03/artmis22-03/README.md

 - 👋 Hi, I’m @artmis22-03
 - 👀 I’m interested in Game development and python
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Game development projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me sricham2203@gmail.com

 <!---